 “Do not go where the path may lead, go instead where there is no path and leave a trail.”

 – Ralph Waldo Emerson

-During their 20th class reunion, the Class of 1993 announced, to a very surprised Royce Curtis, the scholarship fund which will help future Eagles reach their goals of a college education.
+During its 20th class reunion, the Class of 1993 announced the scholarship fund, which will help future Eagles reach their goals of a college education, to a very surprised Royce Curtis.
 Royce served as the AHS principal for 14 years and as the AISD associate superintendent of personnel for seven years, before retiring in 2010.

 The student must show motivation for success and involvement in Abilene High activities.
 The student must also attend college in the state of Texas.